Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Unwelcome Spirits.md

 ### Character Advancement

 At the end of this adventure, the characters reach 3rd level.
-Further opportunities for adventure might be found in Eastern Wynandir, perhaps involving the goblinoids of [[Urzin]] or the soldiers of Fort Venture.
+Further opportunities for adventure might be found in [[Eastern Wynandir]], perhaps involving the goblinoids of [[Urzin]] or the soldiers of Fort Venture.
 Or the characters might use the success of this adventure—or their unwelcome notoriety if the mission failed—as an excuse to seek out new opportunities elsewhere in [[Wildemount]].

 [](https://media.dndbeyond.com/compendium-images/egtw/yDOyqyOocErRgYJK/05-08.png)